Work on roads and footways

 - in CBD or business areas - 1.8 metres (additional permit conditions may apply).

-Payment of an application fee is required when your lodge your Application/Notice to Work on Council property.
+You must pay an application fee when your lodge your Application/Notice to Work on Council property.

 Following approval, for some application types a permit fee is payable.

 |Application type||Application fee|

 Residential driveway that requires full assessment (including